Jesinug/jesinug/README.md

   challenge: "I'm currently working on React and Typescript" }
 ```
-- 💬 Ask me about inclusion in tech and tech of inclusion.
+- 💬 Ask me about inclusion and diversity ;)
 - 📫 How to reach me: jesica.nugnez@gmail.com
 - ⚡ Fun fact: At nights I'm a mosquito's serial killer.